Art into Life

 SELF-REALISATION AND CHANGE

 Stating that “everyone is an artist” Joseph Beuys was not saying that everyone is a painter, a sculptor, or a musician.
 He described a possibility for everyone to be a “social designer of the future”, one’s own future first and foremost, but also to partake in shaping the present and future of one’s surrounding.
 He proposed to enlarge the idea of art to include the whole creativity.
 He looked at creativity in terms of the inner powers which inhabit human beings and which can be developed further, so that self-realisation can happen.
 He called it ‘evolution of art’, which makes possible “to reach into the heart of society and starting from there to design the future anew, to reshape it, transform it".
-He compares any human to a sculptor who realises that his old sculpture needs improvement and chooses to reshape it.
+He compares any human to a sculptor who realises that her/his old sculpture needs improvement and chooses to reshape it.
 As an artist in this sense everyone is capable of working transformatively in their own life, as well as in the heart of the present culture.

 Arts energise culture.
 They bring people together.
 Create sense of belonging.
 Build communities.
 Promote cooperation.
 A simple act of singing together, for example, serves all these aspects of communal doing, of storytelling, of collective connection.
 Art itself is a study of relationships.
 Through art we learn to perceive relationships, starting with ways we look at relationships of colours, of composition, of time contexts, of rhythms and silences, of performers or instruments.
 Arts can re-invent social connections and create dialogue between people who wouldn’t normally meet.
 The act of creating something together unites people.
 Like in relational aesthetics the main focus is human relations and the contexts in which they evolve.
 So events of all kinds are studies in relational aesthetics.